William Denis Browne: Legacy

 The wallet was found to contain his last letter to Marsh:

-His body was never recovered; he is commemorated on the CWGC memorial on Cape Helles.
+Browne's body was never recovered; he is commemorated on the Commonwealth War Graves Commission Helles Memorial near Cape Helles in Turkey.

 In an earlier letter to Dent, Denis Browne had asked him to destroy any compositions that did not represent him at his best.
 Aided by Vaughan Williams and Wilson in sorting through Denis Browne's work, Dent burnt most of the compositions; those that remain are now held in the archives of Clare College, and the music and manuscript collections of the British Library.

 In 1918, Marion Scott pressed Dent to allow performance of the remaining works (having first established that Denis Browne's mother wished to see them performed).
 After some initial resistance, a concert was arranged at Wigmore Hall on 24 April 1918.

 Many of Denis Browne's surviving songs have been recorded, by Graham Trew, Martyn Hill, Ian Bostridge, Andrew Kennedy and Christopher Maltman.
 On 11 November 2007, his Magnificat and Nunc Dimittis in G major was performed in a BBC Radio 3 broadcast of Choral Evensong for Remembrance Day, given by the Choir of Clare College, and on 21 May 2009 the same station broadcast Maltman's recording of "To Gratiana dancing and singing", following Andrew Motion reading his own poem "The Grave of Rupert Brooke".
 His Two Dances for Small Orchestra were recorded for BBC Radio 3 in June 2014.
 A reconstruction of his ballet The Comic Spirit was performed by the Southbank Sinfonia with dancers from the Central School of Ballet in June 2015.
 This was later performed by the BBC Philharmonic for Composer of the Week in August 2016.

 Denis Browne is mostly remembered for his friendship with poet Rupert Brooke, from their years together at Rugby School and the University of Cambridge.
 He set several of Brooke's poems to music, although these settings did not survive Dent's purging of the works.
 Fellow soldier and poet Wilfrid Wilson Gibson dedicated a poem to Browne in his 1916 volume of poems entitled Battle, and other Poems.